The Best 25 Coffee Grinders of 2022

 Burrs: Flat 83mm Titanium Coated

-Grind Settings: Stepless worm dial plus fast change Macro adjustment
+Grind Settings: Stepless worm dial plus fast alter Macro adjustment

 Dosing: Single dose